mtshomskyieee/DocumentClassifier/README.md

 ## Contributing

 Feel like adding a new feature or fixing a bug?
 Fork the repo, make your changes, and submit a pull request.
-We promise not to leave you in the dark.

 ## License

 This project is licensed under the MIT License.
 Because even in the shadows, we play fair.

----

-Remember, in the world of document analysis, it's not just about what you see, but what you don't see.
-Happy analyzing, detective.